 Frequently Asked Questions

-1. How do I sharpen my knife using a stone?
+3. How should I sharpen my knife using a stone?

 You can use water stones or diamond stones to sharpen ceramic knives.
 Using diamond stones is always a better choice because they are harder and require less time and effort to sharpen the knife.